mienaikoe/ziyu/Chapters/2-7-Chapter14.md

   "Got it," She said.

   They tiptoed toward the armory tent, and Kip peeked underneath the cloth on the ground.
 He saw nothing but racks full of spears and a faint blue light from a bottle at the top of the tent.
 He slipped underneath with minimal effort and slowly stood up as he continued to look around.
-He began by surveying the tent a little closer than he had before.
-Everything was blue and still, with no sign of Penyi. *Thi didn't just vanish*.
+His ears listening for any sign of trouble from the fire or from Lin, he began surveying the tent a little closer than he had before.
+All was blue and still, with no sign of Penyi. *Thi didn't just vanish*.
 He took up a spear and with one last glance at the room, signaled under the wall for Fanla to come in.

   They both slowly walked around the room, looking at the weapons that were stockpiled - daggers, spears, swords, bows and arrows.
 All hardened and sharpened to an infinitesimal edge.

+	"Hey, look at this," Fanla beckoned from another side of the tent.

+	Kip shot a glance toward her feet where a small wooden door lay among the thin damp leaves.
+Its greased steel hinges and handle were made to be precise and quiet as it closed and opened.

+	"Maybe this is where Penyi went," she said.

+	""